ABilevich/Adventure_SpringBoot_1/README.md

 ## 0.5 Application Properties File

-By default, spring boot reads information fro a standard props file in src/main/resources/application.properties we can define any props in this file, and we can then access them by using the @Value anotation
+By default, spring boot reads information fro a standard props file in src/main/resources/application.properties we can define any props in this file, and we can then access them by using the @Value annotation

 A full list of common spring boot related props (port, etc) and be found [here](https://docs.spring.io/spring-boot/appendix/application-properties/index.html)
-These props are devided on
+These props are divided on

 - Core
   - logging.level (based on package name)